 \section{Conclusion}

-In this paper, we describe the advantages of creating calibrated and tuned noise models for synthesizing noisy images, in conjunction with dark current frames.
+In this paper, we describe the advantages of synthesizing noisy images using calibrated and tuned noise models, in conjunction with dark current frames.
 Our approach produces images that are quantitatively superior to both manufacturer and Adobe noise models.
-We examined our images visually, used the LPIPS metric, and tested our images with the NAFNet denoising model.
-In each case, our images outperformed the published DNG Poisson-Gaussian models, often dramatically so.
-Our models are created per ISO and per channel, using carefully captured calibration images, and sound mathematical modeling.
-The result is the first synthetic noise dataset composed of both RAW and TIFF images, from four camera sensors and with a diverse collection of indoor and outdoor scenes.
-Researchers can use our publicly available dataset for training, or use our code to create their own.
+We examined our images visually, used the LPIPS metric to compare them with real noise, and measured PSNR after denoising our images with NAFNet.
+Our images outperformed published DNG Poisson-Gaussian models, reducing the PSNR gap by 54–64\% for iPhone sensors.
+Our models were created per ISO and per channel, using carefully captured calibration images, and sound mathematical modeling.
+The result is a publicly available dataset that, to our knowledge, provides the only collection of calibrated and tuned noise in both RAW and TIFF formats from a range of sensors and with a diverse collection of indoor and outdoor scenes.
+Researchers can use it for training, or use our code to create their own.